tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 The architecture of the system is composed of different blocks :
  <ol>
-  <li>The actual arduino-based datalogger with LoRa antenna ;</li>
+  <li>The actual arduino-based datalogger with LoRa antenna.
+It reads data and send them via LoRa RF;</li>
-  <li>A LoRaWan gateway to receive any LoRa RF signal and transmit it ;</li>
+  <li>A LoRaWAN gateway to receive any LoRa RF signal.
+It translate the data and send it via 4G or ethernet to a remote server (hosted on the web or your own connected Raspberry Pi).
+Alternatively, if no internet is available, a local WIFI network (without internet) can be set-up and the data can be pushed to a local server (Raspberry Pi) ;</li>
-  <li>A server to communicate with the LoRaWan gateway to store data and provide queries for vizualisation ;</li>
+  <li>A server to communicate with the LoRaWAN gateway to store the data and provide queries for vizualisation (hosted on the web or your own connected Raspberry Pi).</li>
 </ol>

 <img src="images/loraWan.jpg" width="960"/>